 Email and Facebook are completely different, I love to communicate that way – another characteristic, according to Dembling, which is typical of introverts.

-3) I don’t want to go to a crowded concert with you, but would love to hang out in a fabulous restaurant where we can hear each other speak and can talk about life, dreams and other meaningful things
+3) I don’t want to go to a crowded concert with you, but would love to hang out in a relatively quiet restaurant where we can hear each other speak and can talk about life and other meaningful things

 One of my worst memories in recent years was a concert in a large plaza in Cabo.
-If I’m somewhere that really interests me, e.g. a salsa club where there’s great music and lots of room to dance and great dancers to dance with, or a cocktail party filled with friends and people I find highly amusing and interesting, I’ll often be the last person to leave.
-If we’re just going to an event for the sake of going and there will be tons of strangers and noise, I’d rather stay home and watch a video.
+If I’m somewhere that really interests me, e.g. a salsa club where there’s great music and lots of room to dance, or a party filled with friends and people I find highly amusing and interesting, I’ll often be the last person to leave.
+If I’m just going to an event for the sake of going and there will be tons of strangers and noise, I’d rather stay home and watch a video.

-As we pushed through the sardine-packed throng to get near the stage, I started to panic and decided to stay by myself near the periphery.
+As our group pushed through the sardine-packed throng to get near the stage, I decided to stay by myself near the periphery.
 I was still surrounded and pushed against by people I couldn’t see over, and felt overwhelmed by smells of beer and smoke (that’s an HSP thing) as unfamiliar eardrum-shattering country music assaulted me.
 Too much noise, too many smells, too many people.
 I was on the verge of tears and if I could have walked home, I would have.

 I’m a fun person, really I am (just ask my salsa dance buddies from years back) – if I have space, can hear myself talk, and have reasonably fresh air to breathe.
 People like me don’t want to leave a party because we want to wreck your fun, we’re just totally overwhelmed.
 My sister’s the same, and she and her husband have learned to go to parties in separate cars.